 Hildreth Meière Documentary Series - Watch Trailer

-Commissioned by: Byron S. HarveyMedium: oil on canvasExecuted by: Hildreth Meière; Lynn Fausett; Dean FausettInstalled by: RambuschRelocated to: Post Office, Union Station
+Commissioned by: Byron S. HarveyMedium: oil on canvasExecuted by: Hildreth Meière; Lynn Fausett; Dean FausettInstalled by: RambuschRelocated to: Above the grand staircase in Union Station, Kansas City

 Byron S. Harvey, president of Fred Harvey, commissioned Hildreth Meière to paint three murals with a historic theme as part of the modernization of the Westport Room restaurant, and to decorate the adjacent cocktail lounge at Union Station in Kansas City, Missouri.
 The Harveys were old friends of Meière, and she worried about pleasing them with her murals: